 Music, Art, and Other Therapies – Gives tips on how to use music, art, and pets as therapy.
 (Alzheimer's Association)

-Caring for someone with dementia: Communication – Discusses both sides of the communication with the person who has dementia: the patient’s and the caregiver’s.
+Communicating – Discusses both sides of communication : the patient’s and the caregiver’s.
 (Alzheimer's Society of the UK)

-Moving to a Facility – Tips on making the adjustment, including helping the staff to get to know the person, easing the transition, and getting through the adjustment phase.
-(Alzheimer’s Association)
+Seven Tips for a Successful Move to Dementia Care – Tips on making the adjustment, including easing the transition, and getting through the adjustment phase.
+Alzheimer’s Association, California Central Chapter)

 From our readers:

 “I found a lot of great help on your site and wanted to thank you for the great resource.
 I looked after my father his last 10 years and know how few times we get thanked for the work.” ~ Canada